bruhnn/BD2ModManager/README.md

 1. Download the app.
 2. Select your Brown Dust 2 game directory.
-3. Add your mods by dragging and dropping them into the manager or moving into mods/.
+3. Add your mods by dragging and dropping them into the manager or moving into `mods` folder.
 4. Enable or disable mods.
+5. Make a backup of your mods.
-5. Sync your mods.
+6. Sync your mods.
 This will create a folder named `BD2MM` inside the `BDX` mods folder with all your enabled mods.

 ---